1993 - Out On Bail

 02. Bury Me a G (Rough Mix) feat.
 Mopreme, Rated R, Big Syke, Macadoshis & Natasha Walker (chorus) / Stretch & 2Pac

-• 1993/09 (~).
-Released in Thug Life : Volume 1 (1994, Interscope).
-Almost identic to the released version.
+• Story.
+Almost identical to the released version (slightly different singing backing mix).
 Included in Cradle 2 The Grave demo tape.
-Solo version was intended to be in Mr. Middle Finger (around Sept. of 93), then listed as a Thug Life featuring song around oct.-nov. in Street Fame / Out on Bail tracklists, it then re-appeared as a solo track in early tracklists of R U Still Down Original (Jan.-Feb.) and was included in the so-called "Interscope Manu Tape".
-2Pac probably remixed the solo version in the early 94 for his solo album but finally decided to include the group version in Thug Life Volume 1 in March-April (it was included in Thug Life Volume One Promo).
-That would be why the song disappeared from R U Still Down / Stay True tracklists.
+Solo version was intended to be in Mr. Middle Finger (around Sept. of 93), but both versions would have been recorded at that time.
+The song is then listed as a Thug Life featuring song around oct.-nov. in Street Fame / Out on Bail tracklists, it then re-appeared as a solo track in early tracklists of R U Still Down Original (Jan.-Feb.).
+When the Thug Life Volume One project turned into a real group project 2Pac finally decided to have the group version in it, circa March of '94.
+And so the solo version was transferred to Exodus B-Sides compilation project.

 03. Str8 Ballin' (Angry Version) / Easy Mo Bee